bvirk/myArduinoBasics/whySendf.md

 Instead of envestigating the cost of changing compilig switches, we simple makes some worarounds which price in RAM usage is obvious.

+To be able to overload for flashing the format string seemed affordable - implementing a non standard conversion specifier for - let say %S - for doing

+    sendf("%S<n",F("I m flashed"));

+is left to when need occures - the example makes no sense it itself because the string is litteral